securityfirst/tent-content/contents_en/information/safely-deleting/secure-deletion-on-windows.md

 Alternatively, you may want to securely erase all the previously deleted data from your computer.

 *   Launch Eraser.
-*   Click the downward-pointing arrow next to ?Erase Schedule? and choose ?New Task.?
+*   Click the downward-pointing arrow next to "Erase Schedule" and choose "New Task."
-*   In the ?Task Properties? dialog that pops up, set the ?Task Type? to ?Run immediately.?
+*   In the "Task Properties" dialog that pops up, set the "Task Type" to "Run immediately."
-*   Then click the ?Add Data? button near the bottom of the dialog.
+*   Then click the "Add Data" button near the bottom of the dialog.
-*   In the new ?Select Data to Erase? dialog that pops up, choose ?Unused disk space? and make sure the correct disk drive is selected in the drop down box (most likely the ?(C:)? drive).
+*   In the new "Select Data to Erase" dialog that pops up, choose "Unused disk space" and make sure the correct disk drive is selected in the drop down box (most likely the "(C:)" drive).
-*   Click ?OK? to exit both dialogs, and Eraser should start erasing.
+*   Click "OK" to exit both dialogs, and Eraser should start erasing.
-*   Once it?s done erasing, the task will disappear from the list of tasks in the ?Erase Schedule.?
+*   Once it's done erasing, the task will disappear from the list of tasks in the "Erase Schedule."